Spartacus (TV series): Production

 Spartacus series creator Steven S. DeKnight said in an interview, "There are a 'couple of very strong candidates' for the role of Spartacus, and season two should begin production in New Zealand in April 2011."
 DeKnight added that the Spartacus producers and Starz executives weren't always sure they would go forward without Andy Whitfield, who they said had brought "gravity and heart" to the role of the famous warrior.
 "It's unheard of to recast your titular character in a television show, and we did a lot of soul searching about whether we even wanted to try," DeKnight said.
 "And then Andy [Whitfield] said, 'I really think the show should go forward without me.
 I give you the blessing.
 I want this story told.'"
 On January 17, 2011, it was announced that Australian film and TV actor Liam McIntyre had been selected to replace Whitfield.

-On February 26, 2011 interview with Entertainment Weekly, DeKnight revealed that the second season was set to air "the end of January" 2012.
+On February 26, 2011, interview with Entertainment Weekly, DeKnight revealed that the second season was set to air "the end of January" 2012.
 Additionally, he revealed that Lesley-Ann Brandt, the actress who portrayed the slave Naevia, would also not be able to return for season 2 due to the delay in production.
 On August 1, 2011, Starz released a trailer indicating that the long-delayed second season would premiere in January 2012, under the new subtitle, Spartacus: Vengeance.

-Andy Whitfield died on September 11, 2011, from complications of non-Hodgkin lymphoma.
-He was 39 years old.

 Over two months before the premiere, on November 7, 2011, Starz announced that it was renewing Spartacus for a third season–a second year with Liam McIntyre in the titular role; and fourth year on the air overall.
 The second season eventually premiered on January 27, 2012.
 On June 1, 2012, Starz released a teaser video of the next season on YouTube.

-On June 4, 2012, Starz announced that the 4th season of Spartacus (War of the Damned) will be the final one for the series.
+On June 4, 2012, Starz announced that the 3rd season of Spartacus (War of the Damned) will be the final one for the series.
 Starz released the first full trailer for Spartacus: War of the Damned on July 13, 2012.